chhjel/Plex2SmartThings/README.md

 ### 3. Run Plex2SmartThings

-You can now run Plex2SmartThings and the SmartApp should be notified whenever any media plays on plex.
+You can now run Plex2SmartThings.exe and the SmartApp should be notified whenever any media plays on plex.

-If anything isn’t working you can try enabling some extra debug output by adding the d1 or d2 arguments.
-E.g. running Plex2SmartThingsV2.exe d1 from the command line or running the supplied launchers.
+To run this on mono you will need to download mono for Mac, or for Linux install "mono-complete", the standard runtime doesn't contain everything you need.

+On Linux you can run "mono Plex2SmartThings.exe" or "mono Plex2SmartThings.exe &" to run in the background ("jobs" will show running instances and "kill $1" will kill process 1)

 ### 4. Configure the Smart App